Thefrank/dotnet-freebsd-crossbuild/README.md

 # dotnet-freebsd-crossbuild
 Bash script and patches for building dotNET for FreeBSD under Linux

-Currently working for: 8.0-preview-4 7.0.304, 6.0.408, and older (check commits and/or tags if you want to build old versions)
+Currently working for: 8.0-preview-4 7.0.304, 6.0.412(? upstream SDK tag missing), and older (check commits and/or tags if you want to build old versions)

 ## Why would I use this?
 You don't need / want SDK builds in Azure DevOPS